 Co-author Dr. Michael Kaleko said, “We believe the key to preventing death is reducing the white blood cell load, which becomes extremely elevated during infection.
 If we can bring the count down or keep it low, the sick child may have a much better prognosis.”

 Dr. Maynard concluded, “We want to make sure that our research is really going to have impact.
 Most of the babies who get sick haven’t been immunized, so we hope to provide the immunity that they are lacking.”

-Pertussis is caused by bacteria; when an infected person coughs or sneezes the bacteria can spread onto objects or other individuals, thus making it highly contagious.
+Pertussis is caused by bacteria; when an infected person coughs or sneezes, the bacteria can spread onto objects or other individuals, making it highly contagious.

-Symptoms of pertussis can take up to 10 days to appear, and at first they may be mild, but over time they will become more severe.
-Initial symptoms of pertussis are similar to a cold, but as they progress they turn into the hacking cough with “whoop” breathing.
+Symptoms of pertussis can take up to 10 days to appear, and at first, they may be mild.
+But over time, they will become more severe.
+Initial symptoms of pertussis are similar to a cold, but they turn into the hacking cough with “whoop” breathing as they progress.
 Symptoms of pertussis include:

 If coughing is severe, an infant may be hospitalized due to the higher risk of complications presented in this age group.
 If keeping food and liquid down is a problem, nutrients may be given intravenously to keep the person hydrated.
-For older children and adults, pertussis can be taken care of at home.
+Pertussis can be taken care of at home for older children and adults.

 Antibiotics may be prescribed to help speed up recovery by fighting the bacteria caused by the infection.
 Because pertussis is highly contagious, family members may be given preventative antibiotics.

 Unfortunately, over-the-counter cough medications have little to no effect on the cough itself, so they are not recommended.

 One of the best remedies to treat respiratory tract disorders, eucalyptus oil, has mounting evidence on the effectiveness against sinusitis, bronchitis, and pharyngitis.